Home - Vegetables - Easy Mushroom Ragu

 Although a traditional Italian-style ragu or Bolognese meat sauce is a slow-cooked sauce based on meat (beef and/or pork), this mushroom sauce is just as rib-sticking and satisfying, only it’s completely meatless.

 I’m always amazed when I make this — the flavors are so savory it’s hard to stop eating it.
-It’s definitely one of those portobello mushroom recipes that’s a total keeper.
+It’s definitely a portobello mushroom recipe that’s a total keeper.

 An image of pantry ingredients to make polenta with mushroom sauce, showing polenta, sliced shallots, tomato paste, balsamic vinegar, olive oil, garlic, fresh rosemary and butter.